-Given an integer array nums and an integer sum_target, return all unique combinations of elements from nums that sum to sum_target.
-Each element in nums can be used at most once in each combination.
+Given an integer array num_list and an integer sum_target, return all unique combinations of elements from num_list that sum to sum_target.
+Each element in num_list can be used at most once in each combination.
 The result must not contain duplicate combinations.
-Combinations can be returned in any order.
+Combinations should be returned as lists of integers, and the order of combinations and elements within combinations does not matter.

 Example 1